 What's happened

-The Bank of England announced that future banknotes will showcase UK wildlife, following a public consultation where 60% of responses favored nature themes over traditional figures like Churchill and Austen.
-King Charles' portrait will remain.
-The change aims to enhance security and celebrate national biodiversity.
+As of March 2026, the Bank of England will replace historical figures on new banknotes with native UK wildlife, following a 2025 public consultation where 60% favored nature themes over traditional portraits.
+King Charles III will remain on the notes.
+The change aims to enhance security and celebrate the UK's biodiversity, with further public input planned on specific wildlife designs.

 What's behind the headline?